hclimente/hclimente.github.io/_posts/2025-10-12-agentic-workflows.md

 related_posts: false
 ---

-I have been a [Nextflow](https://www.nextflow.io/) evangelizer for close to 10 years.
-I have pioneered and promoted its use in numerous jobs, showing how it can facilitate computational tasks at any scale.
-Yet, there are some tasks that are impossible to tackle with Nextflow and other similar tools.
-Here's one:

-> I can't be the only scientist that struggles to keep up with scientific papers.
+I can't be the only scientist that struggles to keep up with scientific papers.
 There are so many interesting articles published _every day_, I get into a decision paralysis of sorts, and I end up reading much less than I should.
 Hey, it's my rationalization; don't you dare popping my bubble!
 Wouldn't it be cool to have a pipeline that checks all my favorite journals daily, screens out all the papers I won't be interested in, and gives me the papers that I should read?

 In this post, I describe my journey creating [`nf-papers-please`](https://github.com/hclimente/nf-papers-please), an agentic workflow to prioritize scientific articles according to my interests.
-It first fetches the most recent articles published in the journals I follow, then annotates them with metadata and prioritizes them based on my stated preferences.
+It fetches the most recent articles published in my favorite journals, annotates them with metadata and prioritizes them based on my reading preferences.

 This is a use case in which agentic workflows should shine.
 For starters, each journal's format it wildly different.
 While writing a parser for each would be a punishment, an LLM breezes through it.
 And then, while having a classical machine learning model to classify papers is doable, and could fit right into a Nextflow pipeline, lightly editing a prompt and having an LLM do the prioritization is faster and likely to produce better results.